cogentcore/lab/examples/simmer/README.md

-# simrun: simulation running infrastructure
+# Simmer: simulation running and monitoring infrastructure

+"Watch your sims simmer on the GPU burners.."

 # Server types